aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-diagrams/create-update-layout-and-auto-fit-shapes/_index.md

 1. Call the Diagram class' Layout method by passing LayoutOptions.
 1. Call the Diagram class' Save method to write the Visio drawing.
 ### **Flowchart Style Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Diagrams-LayOutShapesInFlowchartStyle-LayOutShapesInFlowchartStyle.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Diagrams-LayOutShapesInFlowchartStyle-LayOutShapesInFlowchartStyle.cs" >}}
 ### **Laying Out Shapes in the Compact Tree Style**
 The compact tree layout style tries to built a tree structure.
 It uses the same input file as the [example above](/diagram/net/create-2c-update-2c-layout-and-auto-fit-shapes/) and saves out to several different compact tree styles.